 The consumer confidence in Slovenia fell to -20 in August of 2021 from -18 in the previous month due to pessimistic expectations about the household finances (-12 vs -10), major purchases (-33 vs -26) and savings over the next 12 month (-10 vs -8).
 On the other hand, consumer perceptions improved about the country’s economy (-22 vs -25) and unemployment over the next 12 months (23 vs 25).
 A year earlier, in the midst of the pandemic, the indicator was at a lower -22. source: Statistical Office of the Republic of Slovenia

 Consumer Confidence in Slovenia averaged -20.70 points from 1996 until 2021, reaching an all time high of -4 points in January of 2018 and a record low of -45 points in September of 2012.
 This page provides the latest reported value for - Slovenia Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Slovenia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Consumer Confidence in Slovenia is expected to be -9.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Slovenia to stand at -13.00 in 12 months time.
-In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Slovenia is expected to be -21.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Consumer Confidence is projected to trend around -14.00 points in 2022, according to our econometric models.